Synerchi offers competitive pricing and professional consultations for San Diego Botox and Dysport. Book an appointment or consultation to learn more.

 - Minimal to no downtime is expected, but redness, tenderness, and bruising is a possibility

 - Apply ice if any discomfort is noted post-treatment

 - In-depth post-treatment handout will be given the day of procedure

-Neuromodulators are not recommended if you are pregnant or breastfeeding.
-You should not use Botox if you have an active neurological disease.
+Everyone!
+However, neuromodulators are not recommended if you are pregnant or breastfeeding.
+You should also not use Botox if you have an active neurological disease.